 So when looking through Chrissy Teigen's Cravings Cookbook, I saw her recipe for Cheesy Guacamole.
 CHEESY!!!
 GUACAMOLE!!
 I figured if I ever had a chance of liking guacamole, it was by adding cheese to it.
 How did I never think of this genius concoction?!

 As with all recipes, I like to prep the chopped ingredients first.
-Start by roughly chopping 1/2 of a medium red onion.
-Finely mince 1/2 of a jalapeño, seeds and ribs removed, and 2 cloves of garlic.
+Start by roughly chopping ½ of a medium red onion.
+Finely mince ½ of a jalapeño, seeds and ribs removed, and 2 cloves of garlic.
 Remove seeds and dice 2 roma (plum) tomatoes.
-Chop 1/4 C fresh cilantro leaves.
-Add them all to a large bowl and mix in 1 C sharp cheddar cheese, and 1 1/2 T of the lime juice.
+Chop ¼ C fresh cilantro leaves.
+Add them all to a large bowl and mix in 1 C sharp cheddar cheese, and 1 ½ T of lime juice.

 In a separate bowl, halve the avocados, remove pits, and scoop out insides.
 (Hold on to the pits for later).
-Add in remaining 1 1/2 Tbsp of the lime juice, 1/2 tsp cayenne pepper, 1/2 tsp ground cumin, and 1/2 tsp kosher salt and mix with a potato masher until desired consistency.
+Add in remaining 1 ½ tablespoon of the lime juice, ½ teaspoon cayenne pepper, ½ teaspoon ground cumin, and ½ teaspoon kosher salt and mash with a potato masher until desired consistency.

 Mix both bowls of ingredients together.
 Push the pits down into the mix and top with plastic wrap, pressed onto the surface of the dip.
 I am told both of these techniques help prevent browning of the guacamole.
 I don't know if either of these are true, but it can't hurt, right?
 If you have any other guacamole preserving tips, please let me know!

 Whip this up with some restaurant style salsa and you're well on your way to transforming your kitchen into a Mexican fiesta!
-I also used some of this gorgeous guac on my vegetarian 7-layer tostadas, which are
+I also used some of this gorgeous guac on my vegetarian 7-layer tostadas!

 Kicking regular guacamole up a notch by adding in CHEESE!
-Still only 119 calories per serving.
-It's a perfect snack for cinco de mayo!
+Still only 129 calories per serving.
+It's a perfect snack for Cinco de Mayo!